-Most people consider Catholicism a “religion,” especially when it’s being compared to non-Christian faiths.
+Most people consider Catholicism a “religion,” especially when compared to non-Christian faiths.
 The term “denomination” is commonly used to describe traditions in the Protestant branch of Christianity.
 In certain settings, such as ecumenical contexts, some people refer to Catholicism as a denomination.

 What’s the difference between a religion and a denomination?
 Why do some people consider Catholicism a religion?
 Why do some people consider Catholicism a denomination?
-What role does theology play is calling Catholicism a religion or a denomination?
+What role does theology play in calling Catholicism a religion or a denomination?
 Keep reading to learn more.

-What’s the difference between a religion and a denomination?
+What’s the Difference Between a Religion and a Denomination?

 - The term “religion” often describes a set of beliefs that are distinct from other faith traditions; generally, religions are often larger and older than denominations, but this isn’t always the case

 - The term “denomination” often describes subgroups within a religion with unique convictions on non-essential matters of the faith; denominations within the same faith tradition often agree on primary doctrines and practices (Also see What’s the Difference Between a Denomination and a Sect?)

 The reason some people refer to Catholicism as religion and others as a denomination can be subjective.
 Some people use one term or the other based on worldview presuppositions.
 (See the section below about how theology can determine how a person thinks of Catholicism.)
 Because this is the case, it’s important to know the basic definition of each term before proceeding:

 - Religion: “A set of beliefs concerning the cause, nature, and purpose of the universe, especially when considered as the creation of a superhuman agency or agencies, usually involving devotional and ritual observances, and often containing a moral code governing the conduct of human affairs.” (dictionary.com)